romnn/microgpusim/WIP.md

 #### TODO (new plan)
+- test running a trace until caches propagate
 - extend the trace with other (all?) instructions
-- use relative path to trace file in the kernel launch trace command

 - tests:
   - add tests for l1 and tag array against reference
   - use testing framework that can execute coverage
   - check the coverage for all the branch cases
   - make the coverage somehow visible (in ci?)

 - in the cache test, load the full trace and execute the accesses to l1
  - todo: where and when is the miss queue emptied?